 Binghamton University's Office of Entrepreneurship and Innovation Partnerships manages programs to provide opportunities for students, researchers and entrepreneurial members of the regional business ecosystem.
 These programs provide resources and guidance startups need to succeed, expanding on the beneficial facilities offered.

 Students, individuals, teams or researchers interested in these programs are encouraged to inquire about how E&IP can best support your venture.
-Programs within BIP are as follows:
+Programs within our office are as follows:

-The Southern Tier Clean Energy Incubator (SCI) exists within the Koffman Incubator.
+The Clean Energy Incubatorexists within the Koffman Incubator.
 The SCI program leverages deep research and development resources at Binghamton University and the Koffman Incubator to offer a full suite of mentoring, networking, training and technical support to emerging clean energy companies.

 The program is funded by the New York State Energy Research and Development Authority (NYSERDA), and SCI strives to start, attract and grow clean energy companies to drive economic growth and further New York State's ambitious clean energy goals.